The Cassowaries

 Its unique look make them hard to confuse, thanks to its incredible black shining feathered body, its bright blue neck with two red wattles and a big corned head with a casque.
 They are the third largest bird species in the world, measuring up to 6.6 ft tall (2 m) and weighting as much as 132 pounds (60 kg).

-What makes this bird so different is not just its look, but its behavior, as it is the male cassowary the one that hatches and raises the eggs and chicks, while the females are just looking around for more partners to copulate with.
-They are also responsible for a big part of seed spread in the Wet Tropics, as their diet includes over 240 species of fruits, some of which rely on the cassowary to spread.
-(If you didn’t figure it out yet, they do this by eating the fruit with its seed and later excreting them around the rainforest)
+What makes this bird so different is not just its looks, but its behavior as well.
+In the case of the cassowary, it is the male that hatches and raises the eggs and chicks, while the females seek out multiple partners for copulation.
+Additionally, they play a significant role in seed spread in the Wet Tropics region by consuming over 240 species of fruits.
+Some fruits rely on the cassowary to disperse their seeds through their dietary habits.
+(In case you haven’t realized yet, the cassowary accomplishes this by ingesting the fruit along with its seeds and later dispersing them within the rainforest through excretion).

-It is presumed that is only about 4000 cassowaries left in the wild.
-There are three species of Cassowaries, all of the native to the tropical forest of southeast Asia and Australia.
+It is estimated that there are only about 4,000 cassowaries remaining in the wild.
+There are three species of cassowaries, all native to the tropical forests of Southeast Asia and Australia.

 Where to see cassowaries in the wild:

-Cassowaries can be seen in the wild around the rainforest, especially in Australia.
-There is a good chance you can spot a couple in the Girringun National Park, Barron Falls National Park, Daintree Region and Cape Tribulation, as well as the “cassowary coast”, one of the most famous places to see them, comprised by Etty bay, Bungalow bay and Mission beach.
-This area is home to an estimated 100 resident wild cassowaries.
-Check the small wooded area on Etty Bay and you would most likely see one!
+Cassowaries can be spotted in the wild throughout the rainforests, particularly in Australia.
+There is a good chance of encountering them in locations such as Girringun National Park, Barron Falls National Park, Daintree Region, Cape Tribulation, and the renowned ‘cassowary coast.’
+The ‘cassowary coast’ includes Etty Bay, Bungalow Bay, and Mission Beach, where approximately 100 wild cassowaries are estimated to reside.
+If you check the small wooded area on Etty Bay, you are likely to see one!

-They are most often encountered on roads and tracks in the morning or afternoon, when they are looking for food or shelter.
+These fascinating birds are often seen on roads and trails during the morning or afternoon, as they search for food or shelter.

-It is recommended that you keep your distance if you spot one, and or walk slowly and quietly to avoid their attention.
-Cassowaries can inflict serious injuries if you make them feel threatened, thanks to their three claw — tipped toes.
+If you encounter a cassowary, it is advisable to maintain a safe distance and move slowly and quietly to avoid drawing their attention.
+Cassowaries can cause severe injuries if they feel threatened, thanks to their three claw-tipped toes.